 For co-producing George Harrison's Concert for Bangladesh (1971), Spector earned the Grammy Award for Album of the Year.
 In 1989, Spector was inducted into the Rock and Roll Hall of Fame in 1989 as a nonperformer.
 In 1997, he was inducted into the Songwriters Hall of Fame.
 The 1965 song "You've Lost That Lovin' Feelin'", produced and co-written by Spector for the Righteous Brothers, is listed by BMI as the song with the most U.S. airplay in the 20th century.
 In 2004, Rolling Stone magazine ranked him #63 on their list of the "Greatest Artists of All Time".
 Spector-produced albums that have ranked within Rolling Stone's list of "The 500 Greatest Albums of All Time" include Presenting the Fabulous Ronettes Featuring Veronica (1964), A Christmas Gift for You from Phil Spector (1963), and Back to Mono (1991).
 In 2008, The Washington Times named Spector the second greatest record producer in music history.

 Phil Spector Tickets

-Phil Spector tickets aren't on sale currently.
+There are no Phil Spector tickets on sale at the moment.
 Why not subscribe to the Phil Spector Tickets RSS feed to be first in line when Phil Spector gig tickets are available?

 Rachelle Spector believes new HBO TV movie clearly proves the producer is innocent